hasii2011/pyut/README.md

 ------
 Note to self:

-In the loggingConfiguration.json configuration file some plugins use the fully qualified package.className and some do not.
+In the loggingConfiguration.json configuration file some plugin logging configuration stanzas use the fully qualified package.className and some do not.

 If we define instance loggers then we use just the class name